snowflake-x/TeamInsightX/README.md

 ### Installation method

-Download and extract xxx, then place it in the plugin directory of Pengu Loader, making sure the file path is
+Download and extract [Releases](https://github.com/LightningSw/TeamInsightX/releases), then place it in the plugin directory of Pengu Loader, making sure the file path is

 ```plugins/TeamInsightX/index.js```